seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     inside seven days multiplied by the anchor-to-target distance in per cent — and the log records that key per row beside the order it produced.
 A table ordered by the zone probability alone fails this item.
-81. **The first line carries only what the Boss is IN** (§2): a `СЕЙЧАС` row that filled, a `# ПОЗИЦИИ` holding that closed, and the once-per-revision sentence naming a re-derivation of carried levels (§4).
-A withdrawn limit, a withdrawn `СОЗРЕВАЕТ` item or a lifted `ИЗБЕГАТЬ` name appearing there fails this item; all of them are still in the appendix's closure list, which is built by diff as before (§2).
+81. **The first line carries only what the Boss is IN** (§2): a `СЕЙЧАС` row that filled, and the once-per-revision sentence naming a re-derivation of carried levels (§4).
+A withdrawn limit, a withdrawn `СОЗРЕВАЕТ` item or a lifted
+    `ИЗБЕГАТЬ` name appearing there fails this item; all of them are still in the appendix's closure list, which is built by diff as before (§2).
 82. **The own-move line ends with the book's concentration** (§2): rows per side, and how many